wiseindy/timer-for-google-assistant/README.md

   "key":"ChangeThisToSomethingSecure",
   "durationInMinutes":20,
   "deviceName":"lights",
-  "targetState":true
+  "targetState":false
 }
 ```

 #### A note on the `targetState` parameter

+If `targetState` is set to `false` (i.e., OFF), the device will be first turned `ON` upon receiving this command.
+After the specified time has elapsed, the device will be turned `OFF`.
+This is an optional parameter and by default, `targetState` is `false`.

-If `targetState` is set to `true`, the device will be first turned `OFF` upon receiving this command.
+If `targetState` is set to `true` (i.e., ON), it will do the opposite.
+The device will be first turned `OFF` upon receiving this command.
 After the specified time has elapsed, the device will be turned `ON`.
-This is an optional parameter and by default, `targetState` is `true`.

-If `targetState` is set to `false`, it will do the opposite.
-The device will be first turned `ON` upon receiving this command.
-After the specified time has elapsed, the device will be turned `OFF`.

 ## Prerequisites